golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 With Projects, it may not matter how much time a student spent making it.
 You may sometimes observe a very quickly-executed solution which succeeds because of its strong concept.
 Usually, however, the quality of a project is rewarded by extra attention to its craft.

-Projects always have a list of *supporting requirements*.
-These are straightforward to fulfill, but if you fail to meet these, you will have points deducted.
+Projects always have a list of straightforward *supporting requirements*.
+If you fail to meet these, you will cause disappointment.
 Nearly every Project assignment will ask you to:

 * Create a unique blog post for your project, on our course website.
 * Make sure your blog post is titled and categorized as requested.